Yuri Andropov: Personal life

 Andropov lived at 26 Kutuzovsky Prospekt, the same building in which Suslov and Brezhnev lived.

+Andropov was additionally noted to have been significantly taller and larger than most of his contemporaries, remarked to have been over 6 ft 0 in (183 cm) tall.

+He first married Nina Ivanovna around 1935; they had two children Evgenia (1936–2018) and Vladimir (1940–1975).
+Andropov later divorced Nina in 1941 and married his second wife Tatyana later that year.
+Vladimir eventually grew up to become a petty criminal and alcoholic much to his father's supposed embarrassment.
+Apparently when Vladimir was ill in a hospital, Andropov knowingly did not go to visit his dying son and also did not go to Vladimir's funeral upon his death in 1975 at the age of 35.

 Tatyana and Andropov had two children, Igor and Irina.
 Igor joined the USSR Ministry of Foreign Affairs and served as ambassador to Greece.

 Legacy

 Andropov's legacy remains the subject of much debate in Russia and elsewhere among scholars and in the popular media.
 He remains the focus of television documentaries and popular nonfiction, particularly at important anniversaries.
 As the head of the KGB for fifteen years, Andropov was ruthless against dissent, and author David Remnick, who covered the Soviet Union for The Washington Post in the 1980s, called him "profoundly corrupt, a beast".

 Alexander Yakovlev, later an advisor to Gorbachev and the ideologist of perestroika, said: "In a way I always thought Andropov was the most dangerous of all of them, simply because he was smarter than the rest."
 But Andropov himself recalled Yakovlev back to high office in Moscow in 1983 after a ten-year exile as ambassador to Canada after attacking Russian chauvinism.
 Yakovlev was also a close colleague of Andropov associate KGB General Yevgeny Primakov, later Prime Minister of Russia.
 Andropov began to follow a trend of replacing elderly officials with considerably younger ones.

-Grave of Andropov at the Kremlin Wall Necropolis, Moscow.
+Andropov's grave at the Kremlin Wall Necropolis, Moscow.

 According to his former subordinate Securitate general Ion Mihai Pacepa:

 In the West, if Andropov is remembered at all, it is for his brutal suppression of political dissidence at home and for his role in planning the 1968 invasion of Czechoslovakia.
 By contrast, the leaders of the former Warsaw Pact intelligence community, when I was one of them, looked up to Andropov as the man who substituted the KGB for the Communist party in governing the Soviet Union, and who was the godfather of Russia's new era of deception operations aimed at improving the badly damaged image of Soviet rulers in the West.